 |North Hills Museum

-Located in a circa 1764 farmhouse on one of the most historic roads in Canada, North Hills Museum features Georgian décor assembled by the late antiques collector Robert Patterson.
-His collection of 18th century paintings, ceramics, glassware and furniture is one of the finest in Canada.
+Located in a circa 1764 farmhouse on one of the most historic roads in Canada, North Hills Museum features Georgian décor assembled by the late antique collector Robert Patterson.
+His collection of 18th-century paintings, ceramics, glassware and furniture is one of the finest in Canada.
 This charming house, which Mr. Patterson left to the Nova Scotia Museum in his will, overlooks the waters of the Annapolis Basin.